Dallas Data Center power restored

 November 13, 2007

-FreshBooks experienced almost exactly two hours of downtime this evening due to a truck driving into a transformer near Rackspace’s Dallas, Texas–based data centres.
+FreshBooks experienced almost exactly two hours of downtime this evening due to a truck driving into a transformer near Rackspace’s Dallas, Texas–based data centers.

 Why did this downtime happen?